Fiserv/universal-commerce/recipes/multiPurse.md

 Note:

-merchantId & altMerchantId Should be sent in the request either in parent level or purse level.
+merchantId & altMerchantId Should be sent in the request either in parent level or purse level for all the apis other than Void.

 In case of Multi status response (http status code 207) or client timeout use cases, please retry an original transaction by keeping a new client request Id value in header and build a replay count in payload.

+## Error Codes

+For comprehensive troubleshooting of potential errors, kindly refer to the designated error codes section.
+This resource will aid in addressing and resolving any errors that may arise during the course of testing.